Shriinivas/gimpsegany/README.md

-## GIMP Plugin For Integration Meta Segment Anything
+## GIMP Plugin For Integration With Meta Segment Anything
 This GIMP plugin integrates with Meta's AI-based tool Segment Anything,  which enables you to effortlessly isolate objects within raster images directly from GIMP.

 ### Installation I - Segment Anything local instance